Documentation

 def Processing.Lexical.Discriminative.IsERMSolution {m n d : } (data : TrainingExperience m n d) (q : FrequencyVector m) (G : MeaningVec d →ₗ[] FormVec n) :

-A linear map G is an empirical risk minimiser (ERM) for the experience data under frequency vector q if no other linear map achieves a smaller weighted loss.
+G is an empirical risk minimiser (ERM) for data under q if no linear map achieves a smaller weighted loss.

 Equations